 Rev. Dr. Martin Luther King, Jr. Scholarship

 Established in 1968, this full-tuition or half-tuition scholarship assists undergraduate AHANA (African American, Hispanic, Asian and Native American) students and others who demonstrate a desire and ability to contribute to Providence College’s diversity.
 Selections are made by a committee and are based on financial need, academic and leadership potential, and community service.
-No separate application is required to be considered for this award.
+A separate application is required.
 Scholarships are awarded to incoming freshmen only; transfer students are not eligible for consideration.
 Interested students should contact the Office of Undergraduate Admission at 401.865.2535.

 J.F.
 Cunningham, O.P.
 Scholarship

-Established in 1985, this full-tuition or half-tuition scholarship assists undergraduate Southeast Asian students who currently reside in the Greater Providence area and demonstrate a desire and ability to contribute to the College’s diversity.
+Established in 1985, this full-tuition scholarship assists undergraduate Southeast Asian students who currently reside in the Greater Providence area and demonstrate a desire and ability to contribute to the College’s diversity.
 Selections are made by a committee and are awarded to students with financial need, community service, demonstrated leadership potential, and strong high school performance.
-No separate application is required to be considered for this award.
+A separate application is required.
 Scholarships are awarded to incoming freshmen only; transfer students are not eligible for consideration.
 Interested students should contact the Office of Undergraduate Admission at 401.865.2535.

 Saint Juan Macías Scholarship

 The Saint Juan Macías Scholarship, originally established in 1988 under a different name, is awarded to undergraduate AHANA (African American, Hispanic, Asian and Native American) students and others who demonstrate outstanding academic achievement and a desire and ability to contribute to Providence College’s diversity.
 The scholarship is granted for the full amount of tuition, room, and board.
 Renewal of this award is contingent upon excellent academic performance.
-No separate application is required to be considered for this award.
+A separate application is required.
 The scholarship is awarded to incoming freshmen only; transfer students are not eligible for consideration.
 Interested students should contact the Office of Undergraduate Admission at 401.865.2535.

-If a student is selected as a recipient for an endowed scholarship, the funds will be used to replace and not supplement the original grant awarded.
-No separate application is necessary in order to be considered for these special funds.
-All eligible students will be considered for scholarships and will be notified by the Office of Financial Aid beginning in the summer and continuing throughout the academic year.
+If a student is selected as a recipient for an endowed/donor scholarship, the funds will be used to replace and not supplement the original grant awarded.
+No separate application is necessary in order to be considered for these funds.
+All eligible students will be considered and notified by the Office of Financial Aid beginning in the summer and continuing throughout the academic year.

-The Federal Work-Study Program is a federally funded, part-time employment program that allows students with financial need to work both on- and off-campus during the academic year.
+The Federal Work-Study Program is a federally funded, part-time employment program that allows most students with financial need to work both on- and off-campus during the academic year.
 Full-time summer employment is also available for eligible students.
-A listing of available jobs is available online by visiting the student employment section of the Financial Aid Website.
+A listing of vacant positions is available online on the Providence College Career Site.

 Providence College is committed to providing opportunities for students who are eligible for federal work-study to perform community services off-campus as part of the employment experience.
 These services will contribute to both the quality of life for community residents and to the quality of the students’ educational experience here at Providence College.

 The Federal Direct Loan Program is available to both undergraduate and graduate students.
-The conditions governing borrowing limits, interest rates, subsidies, deferments, and repayment are the same as the Stafford Student Loan Program.
-The loan application process, the distribution of promissory notes, and disbursement of funds are handled by Providence College.
+The conditions governing borrowing limits, interest rates, subsidies, deferments, and repayment are Governed by the U.S. Department of Education.
+The loan application process (i.e. the FAFSA), the coordination of promissory notes, entrance/exit counseling, and disbursement of funds are all handled by Providence College.
 No banks or guarantee agencies will be involved in the process.
 Under current legislation, these loans have a fixed interest rate set annually.
-Repayment is deferred until six months after graduation, and a variety of repayment options is available.
-Students who have borrowed from more than one program will be able to consolidate other federal student loans under a single Direct Loan repayment option.
+Repayment is deferred until six months after graduation, and a variety of repayment options are available.
+Students who have borrowed from more than one federal loan within this program will be able to consolidate under a single Direct Loan repayment option.
 All Direct Loans are subject to an origination fee and will be credited directly to the student’s account each semester.

 Annual borrowing limits: